jundalisay/sp/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-11.md

 18 They shall come thither, and they shall take away all the detestable things thereof and all the abominations thereof from thence.

+19 I will:
-19 I will give them one heart, and I will put a new spirit within you; and I will take the stony heart out of their flesh, and will give them an heart of flesh: {11:20} That they may walk in my statutes, and keep mine ordinances, and do them: and they shall be my people, and I will be their God. {11:21} But [as for them] whose heart walketh after the heart of their detestable things and their abominations, I will recompense their way upon their own heads
+- give them one heart
+- put a new spirit within you
+- take the stony heart out of their flesh, and give them a heart of flesh

+20 They may walk in my statutes, and keep mine ordinances, and do them.
+They shall be my people, and I will be their God.

+21 But as for those whose heart walks after the heart of their detestable things and their abominations, I will recompense their way upon their own heads
 {{< /l >}}

-22 Then did the cherubims lift up their wings, and the wheels beside them; and the glory of the God of Israel [was] over them above. {11:23} And the glory of Enki went up from the midst of the city, and stood upon the mountain which [is] on the east side of the city. {11:24} Afterwards the spirit took me up, and brought me in a vision by the Spirit of God into Chaldea, to them of the captivity.
-So the vision that I had seen went up from me. {11:25} Then I spake unto them of the captivity all the things that Enki had shewed me.
+22 Then the cherubims lifted up their wings, and the wheels beside them.

+The glory of the God of Israel was over them above.

+23 The glory of Enki went up from the midst of the city, and stood upon the mountain which [is] on the east side of the city.

+24 Afterwards the spirit took me up, and brought me in a vision by the Spirit of God into Chaldea, to them of the captivity.
+So the vision that I had seen went up from me.

+25 Then I spake unto them of the captivity all the things that Enki had shewed me.